augustobjeta/Project_4/README.md

 Each group will present their findings.

 Your presentation must include:
+- Time for each group member to say something.
 - A summary of the problem you tackled.
 - A walkthrough of how you set out to solve the problem.
 - A demonstration of your solution. (i.e. You may demonstrate an app you developed, an example of how a model may be used, etc.)